Russian cybercriminals steal $790 million in three years

 Twenty pro hackers grease Russia's best crime groups.

-Kaspersky investigation unit boss Ruslan Stoyanov says a Russian cyber scum group of just 20 professional hackers have have made a tidy US$790 million in three years by emptying the world's bank accounts.
+Kaspersky investigation unit boss Ruslan Stoyanov says a Russian cyber scum group of just 20 professional hackers has made a tidy $790 million in three years by emptying the world's bank accounts.

 Stoyanov says some $509 million is thought to have been ripped from the wallets of individuals and businesses from the US, and across the European Union since 2012.
 The remainder was plundered within former Soviet Union states.

 In the same time police have arrested more than 160 Russian cybercriminals from small to large criminal gangs who are accused of stealing cash using

 Stoyanov says the figures are based on crime data and are therefore likely to be very conservative.

 "This estimate is based both on the analysis of public information about the arrests of people suspected of committing financial cybercrime in the period between 2012 and 2015 and on Kaspersky Lab’s own data," Stoyanov says.